hippyjim/snowpi/README.md

 # snowpi

-Base scripts an projects for the snowpi.
+Base scripts and projects for the snowpi.